Hexagram 1乾Heaven

 SynthesisYiGram Editorial

 Read across the three commentarial traditions and the Wenyan Wing, Hexagram 1 names a single posture: pure initiating activity that succeeds by being correctly timed at each of six sequential positions.
 Wang Bi reads Heaven structurally — as the unmixed yang principle that pairs with Earth’s receptivity.
 Zhu Xi reframes the four hexagram characters 元亨利貞 as four cardinal virtues mapped onto the seasonal cycle.
-The divinatory manual Bushi Zhengzong handles Heaven practically — the canonical signal for “is now the moment to commit to a new undertaking?”, treating the six lines as a sequencing protocol rather than a verdict.
-The Wenyan goes further and makes the line texts the moral charter of imperial China: line 5’s flying dragon becomes the figure of the ruler whose authority no longer needs to be defended, line 6’s overreach becomes the classical formulation of why successful actors lose what they have just won.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram reads Heaven in that spirit as a signal for “is now the moment to commit to a new undertaking?”, taking the six lines as a sequence rather than a verdict.
+The Wenyan goes further and makes the line texts the moral charter of imperial China: line 5’s flying dragon becomes the figure of the ruler whose authority no longer needs to be defended, line 6’s overreach becomes the classical formulation of why successful people lose what they have just won.
 The unified posture is the same across all four sources: Heaven is not a recipe for ambition; it is a discipline for committing to a new arc in the specific position the situation actually allows, with the specific restraint the next position will require.

 Yi ZhuanWenyan · Ten Wings